healthykitchen101/healthykitchen101.com/kettles/compare/cuisinart-electric-kettle-cpk-17p1-vs-elite-gourmet-electric-kettle-ekt-602.md

-While the CPK-17P1 caters to those seeking premium features and superior build quality, the EKT-602 appeals to users prioritizing affordability and practicality.
+Unfortunately, the Elite Gourmet Electric Kettle (EKT-602) isn’t a product we recommend.
+This is especially true when compared to the Cuisinart Electric Kettle CPK-17P1 that has superior performance and usability.

-Running 1500 W, both kettles have similarly great scores regarding boiling speed, energy consumption, and noise level.
-However, the Cuisinart’s ability to maintain temperatures for up to 30 minutes gives it a much stronger edge in terms of keeping the water warm.
+The Elite Gourmet’s slow boiling time and high energy consumption were made all the more apparent pitted against the Cuisinart’s excellent scores.
+On the bright side, the Elite Gourmet was one of the quietest kettles in our roster when boiling.

-Both the stainless steel Cuisinart and the glass Elite Gourmet have water level markings.
-However, the Ovente can be improved with a removable limescale filter and better button placement.
+Both have all the desirable features on their carafes, limescale filters, and lids.
+However, the Elite Gourmet has some awkward button placement which is less convenient than the Cuisinart’s 6 preset temperatures—all operated by just one-touch.
+Moreover, the Cuisinart’s ability to maintain temperatures for up to 30 minutes gives it a much stronger edge in terms of keeping the water warm.